JervyShi/reactor-guide-zh/coordinating_tasks_with_streams_and_promises.md

  * Unlike Core Processors, they will usually not bother with buffering data if there is no subscriber attached
  * However the BehaviorBroadcaster can replay the latest signal to new Subscribers

+> *Do not confuse reactor.rx.Stream with the new JDK 8 java.util.stream.Stream.
+The latter does not offer a Reactive Streams based API nor Reactive Extensions.
+However, the JDK 8 Stream API is quite complete when used with primitive types and Collections.
+In fact it’s quite interesting for JDK 8 enabled applications to mix both JDK and Reactive Streams.*